Scroll down through the aggregate data and charts presenting the current state of the programme implementation.

 Check our infographic illustrating the work of our projects on the policy instruments.

-You can also download the table and learn about the almost 100 policy changes achieved by our projects up until March 2019 or find out more about individual policy instruments on the website of each project.
+You can also download a table with over 250 policy changes already achieved by our projects before the end of 2019.
+Or find out more about individual policy instruments on the website of each project.

 Hover your mouse over each country to find out how many partners or applicants come from it.
 Visit 'in my country' pages to find more information specific to your region.